pyta-uoft/website/index.md

 ~~~~ {include="W0199_assert_on_tuple"}
 ~~~~

-If you would like to assert multiple conditions, you should join those conditions using the `and` operator, or use individual `assert` statements for each condition.
+If we would like to assert multiple conditions, we should join those conditions using the `and` operator, or use individual `assert` statements for each condition.

 ```python
 def check(condition1: bool, condition2: bool, condition3: bool) -> None: